Jody Thomas Lopez Jacobs

 Mr. López-Jacobs is devoted to the cause of consumers and cherishes the opportunity to help consumers enforce their rights.
 He believes consumers deserve to be free from harassment, deception, and other illegal conduct they are too often forced to bear.
 He looks forward to advocating for your rights.

 Since joining the firm in 2017, Mr. Lopez-Jacobs has had great success in obtaining relief for consumers whose rights have been violated.
+His notable achievements include key roles in:

 Mr. López-Jacobs is a member of the National Association of Consumer Advocates.